pharmbio/sciluigi/README.rst

             with self.out_foo().open('w') as foofile:
                 foofile.write('foo\n')

-Then, let's create a task taht replaces "foo" with "bar":
+Then, let's create a task that replaces "foo" with "bar":

 .. code:: python